dali-lab/pine-beetle-automation/README.md

 3. Add a `.env` file and paste in the necessary contents (see Handoff Document for this)
 4. `yarn dev` to run in the local development environment

+To develop on the webhook locally, use the "pine beetle prediction ngrok" webhook on Survey123.
+First install ngrok in whichever ecosystem you prefer.
+We found that it's easiest to get an ngrok account and API key, so you can login to the ngrok software to use additional command line flags.

+The necessary flags, to ensure that POST requests work with OPTIONS preflight requests, is `ngrok http --host-header=rewrite 9091` for http on port 9091.

 ## API Documentation

 **See all server routes [here](./docs/ROUTES.md)**.